SalesimobileUK/Android-Developer-Test/README.md

 # Mobile Developer Test

-The following repository is for the Android Developer Test for sales-i.
+The following repository is for the Mobile Developer Test for sales-i.

 The purpose is to build a simple app, which meets the following requirments: